core-wg/oscore/draft-ietf-core-object-security.md

 5. If the client receives a response with the request with the third security context and the response verifies (see {{ver-res}}), then the client marks the third security context to be used with this server.
 This security context replaces the previous security context with the server, and the first and second security contexts are deleted.

+If verification fails in any step, the endpoint stops processing the message.

-The second request in this procedure (sent in step 3) can be an ordinary request.
-The server performs the action of the request and sends a response after having successfully completed the security context related operations in step 4.
-The client acts on the response after having successfully completed step 5.
+Request #2 can be an ordinary request.
+The server performs the action of the request and sends response #2 after having successfully completed the security context related operations in step 4.
+The client acts on response #2 after having successfully completed step 5.

 When sending request #2, the client is assured that the Sender Key (derived with the random value R3) has never been used before.
-When receiving response #2, the client is assured that the response (protected with a key derived from the random value R3 and the Master Secret) was created by the server as a reaction its request #2.
+When receiving response #2, the client is assured that the response (protected with a key derived from the random value R3 and the Master Secret) was created by the server in response to request #2.

-Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was created by the client as a reaction to its response #1.
+Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was created by the client in response to response #1.
 When sending response #2, the server is assured that the Sender Key (derived with the random value R2) has never been used before.